apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  Rocky Linux 8
 -  RHEL versions 7, 8
 -  openSUSE Leap 15
--  SUSE Linux Enterprise Server 15
+-  SUSE Linux Enterprise Server 15 (not tested, but expected to work same as with openSUSE 15)

    .. note:: There is a known issue with ipmitool with RHEL8 / SUSE, so certain functionality such as out of band management might not work